Saint-Saëns Sheet Music

-Camille Saint-Saens (pronounced ‘San-Sohn(ce)) was born in Paris in 1835.
-A gifted pianist, organist and composer and a writer of criticism, poetry and essays.
+Camille Saint-Saëns was born in Paris in 1835.
+A gifted pianist, organist, and composer and a writer of criticism, poetry, and essays.

 Early Life and Family

-He was a child prodigy displaying perfect pitch at the age of two, this was carefully controlled by his aunt giving only occasional performances as she held concerns of him becoming too famous to soon.
+A child prodigy displaying perfect pitch by the age of two.
+However, this was carefully controlled by his aunt giving only occasional performances as she held concerns of him becoming too famous too soon.
 He gave his first public concert at the age of five accompanying a Beethoven violin sonata on the piano and his first recital when he was eleven.

-His first post on leaving the Conservatoire was at the church of St Merri with around 26,000 parishioners and over two hundred weddings a year, this provided Saint-Saens with quite an agreeable income.
-In 1857 he became the organist at the high profile Church of Madeline a relationship lasting twenty years after which he became a freelance pianist and composer popular in both Europe and America.
-Between 1861 and 1865 he became a teacher at Niedermeyer School his students include Gabriel Fauré who was very much influenced by him as was his student Joseph Maurice Ravel.
+His first post on leaving the Conservatoire was at the church of St Merri.
+The church had 26,000 parishioners and over two hundred weddings a year.
+This provided Saint-Saens with quite an agreeable income.
+In 1857 he became the organist at the high profile Church of Madeline.
+A relationship lasting twenty years after which he became a freelance pianist and composer popular in both Europe and America.
+Between 1861 and 1865 he chose to become a teacher at Niedermeyer School, his students included Gabriel Fauré who was very much influenced by him as was his student Joseph Maurice Ravel.

-In 1871 after serving in the National Guard during the Franco Prussian War he escaped to England during the brief Paris Commune whilst his superior at Church of Madeline was murdered.
-He returned to Paris later that same year
+In 1871 following his time in the National Guard during the Franco-Prussian War he escaped to England during the brief Paris Commune whilst his superior at Church of Madeline was murdered.
+He returned to Paris later that same year.

 In 1874 he wrote Danse Macabre which became one of this most frequently played works.

-Despite the initial controversy of his opera Samson et Delilah in 1877 then banned in France due to the forbidden portrayal of biblical characters on stage.
-It became his most popular opera after finally being performed in Paris in 1890.
+Despite the initial controversy of his opera Samson et Delilah in 1877 (banned in France due to the forbidden portrayal of biblical characters on stage).
+It is his most popular opera after finally being performed in Paris in 1890.

 In 1886 he dedicated his Symphony No. 3 to Liszt who died that year.
 In that same year he wrote La Carnaval des Animaux.

 At the age of seven, his piano teacher called for all students to adopt the method of playing whilst resting their forearms on a bar located in front of the keyboard.
 This resulted in all power coming from the hands and fingers and not the arms.
-Saint-Saens later wrote that his training was very beneficial.
+Saint-Saëns later wrote that this training was very beneficial.

-Saint-Saens had a brilliant mind that was not restricted to music.
-As well as producing various academic articles about acoustics he had a good knowledge of maths, geology, botany and butterflies.
+He possessed a brilliant mind not solely restricted to music.
+As well as producing various academic articles about acoustics he had a good knowledge of maths, geology, botany, and butterflies.

-He married a nineteen year old Marie Laure Emile Truffot when he was forty.
-However, the relationship ended tragically as both their sons died within six weeks of each other, one from illness and the other fell from a window.
-Saint-Saens blamed his wife for this and the relationship ended although they never divorced.
+Saint-Saëns married, nineteen-year-old Marie Laure Emile Truffot when he was forty.
+However, the relationship ended tragically as both their sons died within six weeks of each other.
+One died from illness and the other fell from a window.
+Saint-Saëns blamed his wife for this incident and the relationship ended, although they never divorced.